 At age 55, I found out that I’d suffered for maybe 45 to 50 years from a childhood injury, and I didn’t know anything about it.
 It still seems unbelievable to me that I was physically ill for decades before I received a diagnosis.

-The cause of my spondylolisthesis between L5 and S1 was a sudden injury.
+As explained to me by two surgeons, the cause of my spondylolisthesis between L5 and S1 was a sudden injury sometime between ages 5 and 10.
 Here’s a further explanation:

 I played a lot of baseball when I was a kid growing up in Miami.
 I didn’t suffer from a birth defect or bone disease, play football before I was a teenager, do gymnastics, or lift weights.

-I don’t remember a specific sudden injury (acute trauma) per the NIH explanation above.
+I don’t remember a specific “sudden injury (acute trauma)” per the above explanation.
 Maybe I incurred the acute trauma that started my spondylolisthesis sliding into bases playing baseball.
 Maybe I incurred it playing in the other rough-and-tumble activities that I did as a boy.

 Please stop at the first hint of any pain that you feel while reading the rest of this post.
 I don’t want to cause you pain.

-I remember one day when I was seven or eight years old as the most exhilarating day, which filled me with light and joy.
+I re-experienced while in Primal Therapy a day when I was seven or eight years old.
+A most exhilarating day, one that filled me with light and joy.

 My father never beat me on the sidewalk, the street, or the front yard anyway.
-That would make it public.
+That would make the abuse public.

 My father’s job was assistant principal/dean of boys at West Miami Junior High School.
 He whipped boys with a thick belt or paddled them daily as part of his job requirements.